AusDTO/dto-design-guide/_getting-started/developers/accessibility.md

-UI-Kit aims to be WCAG2 AA compliant, and AAA where possible.
+UI&#8209;Kit aims to be WCAG2 AA compliant, and AAA where possible.

 Run accessibility tests: